 - The availability of options for configuration is very less.

 - Has bad comments of being buggy.about

-- This is lightweight and looks outstanding.
+- It is lightweight and looks outstanding.

 - Many large distros support it.

-- Increase in memory usage is negligible.
+- An increase in memory usage is negligible.

 - It has a modern look.